Glossary beginning with A

 There are three basic types of access, or ‘visiting,’ arrangements.
 They are:

 Reasonable access: a term in a court order, separation agreement, or parenting plan that allows the child to visit or spend time with a parent at times arranged and agreed upon by both parents.
 Using the term ‘reasonable access’ gives parents flexibility to make their own arrangements without sticking to a specified schedule.

 Specified access: a term in a court order, separation agreement, or parenting plan that sets out certain times for the child to be able to visit with a parent.
-The terms can be open‑ended (‘every second Tuesday’), or specific (‘every second Tuesday at 6 pm, to be picked up at Tim Horton’s on 123 Main Street’).
+The terms can be open‑ended (‘every second Tuesday’), or specific (‘every second Tuesday at 6 pm, to be picked up at the coffee shop at 123 Main Street’).

 Supervised access: a term in a court order, separation agreement, or parenting plan that means a child only spends time with that parent with another adult present.
 Supervised access is generally ordered in unusual situations where there is some risk to the safety of the child, for example, where there has been abuse, substance abuse issues, risk of abduction, or untreated mental health issues.

 For terms used under Provincial laws, please see 'parenting time', 'contact time' and 'interaction.'

 A law, or ‘piece of legislation,’ passed by a federal or provincial government.

 A delay or postponement of a court hearing or trial.

 A court process that creates a parent-child relationship between two people, usually an adult and a child, where that child is not the adult’s biological child.
 In some situations, a person can apply to adopt someone in their family, like a grandchild.